rundeck/docs/docs/manual/jobs/job-plugins/node-steps/docker.md

 ## Docker Container Plugins

+The Docker node step plugins work in tandem with the [**Docker Node Source**](/manual/projects/resource-model-sources/docker.md).
+While the Node Source is not required, it provides an easy mechanism for iterating an automation task over multiple containers.

 ### Execute Command in Container

 The **docker / container / execute** plugin is a Workflow Node Step that executes a command in an existing container.
 The plugin requires the following fields: